 - 2 tablespoons plus 1 teaspoon instant espresso powder divided

-- 3 (8-ounce) packages cream cheese softened at room temperature
+- 24 ounces cream cheese, softened at room temperature

 Please note that the crust is not perfect.
 It might slightly crack in areas when you open the springform pan.
 That's okay!